-Welcome to our Trauma Clinic page.
-If you are here, it is probably because you have been through a distressing life experience which is impacting on your mental health.
+If you are visiting this page, it is probably because you have been through a distressing life experience which is impacting on your mental health.

-Psychology Brighton Ltd offers a specialist trauma service for people who have experience traumatic events.
-We work with people who experience Post Traumatic Stress Disorder (PTSD) and Complex PTSD (C-PTSD), or people who might not meet criteria for a formal PTSD / C-PTSD diagnosis but are noticing that their quality of life has been severely impacted by their distressing experiences.
+We offer specialist trauma-informed and trauma-focused therapy for people who experience Post-Traumatic Stress Disorder (PTSD) and Complex PTSD, or people who might not have a formal diagnosis but are noticing that their quality of life has been severely impacted by their distressing experiences.

-We hope that this page will provide you with helpful information to decide whether you would like to proceed with an assessment and psychological therapy to support you to process these experiences and achieve a better quality of life.
+We hope that this page will provide you with helpful information to decide whether you would like to proceed with an assessment appointment.

 Healing Trauma (EMDRIA)